Will work from home outlast virus? Ford's move suggests yes

 "The pandemic has broken the social and cultural norms for how we work," said Timothy Golden, a professor of management at Rensselaer Polytechnic Institute.
 "Remote work has become much more accepted."

 Ford is just the latest company to allow more work from home after the pandemic.
-Salesforce, Facebook, Google and other tech firms have said they’ll continue work-from-home policies indefinitely.
-Target Corp. will leave its main downtown Minneapolis office location because it’s moving to a hybrid model for 3,500 workers.
+Salesforce, Facebook, Google and other tech firms have said they'll continue work-from-home policies indefinitely.
+Target Corp. will leave one of four downtown Minneapolis office locations because it's moving to a hybrid model for 3,500 workers.
 It will keep other downtown offices.

 Flexible remote work is hardly an equal opportunity perk.
 It is disproportionately concentrated among more educated, well-paid workers.
 The jobs of lesser-paid employees generally require on-site work or face-to-face contact with the public.